 Self-report measure

-Given that trait impulsivity, which reflects inhibitory dyscontrol (Enticott et al., 2006; Logan et al., 1997), has been often found to be increased among individuals with problematic Internet use (Rothen et al., 2018), the participants’ trait impulsivity was measured and controlled for in data analysis.
+Given that trait impulsivity, which reflects inhibitory dyscontrol (Enticott et al., 2006; Logan et al., 1997), often has been found to be increased among individuals with problematic Internet use (Rothen et al., 2018), the participants’ trait impulsivity was measured and controlled for in data analysis.

 Trait impulsivity was assessed by the Barratt Impulsiveness Scale (BIS-11, Fossati et al., 2001; Patton, Stanford, & Barratt, 1995).
-The Italian version of the BIS-11 is a reliable psychometric instrument for measuring impulsiveness (Cronbach’s α = .79).
+The Italian version of the BIS-11 is a reliable psychometric instrument for measuring impulsiveness (Cronbach’s α = 0.79).
 It showed good criterion-related validity and has been described as a useful instrument for assessing impulsiveness in nonclinical samples (Fossati et al., 2001).
 The higher the total score (range = 30–120), the higher the level of trait impulsiveness.

-The emotional Go/Nogo task
+Emotional Go/Nogo task